pcrubianoa/laravelEloquentExpertLevel/readme.md

     php artisan make:observer ArticleObserver --model=Article

-Register the observer in the AppServiceProvider:
+Register the observer in the `AppServiceProvider`:

     <?php